 Our approach proposes to merge a multi-resolution description with a Hierarchical FE integration.
 It is supposed to provide a numerical scheme that can be used for any type of mechanical description, from a small deformation framework to hyperelasticity.
 The objective is only to gather some methods already proposed in the literature in order to improve the propagation of the deformations as well as the efficiency of the computation according to the mechanical and geometrical state of the soft body.
 The specificity of the method is that a global 3D mesh is defined from a classical octree division of a bounding box including the soft body.
-Therefore, no FE mesh is needed to specificaly model the 2D or 3D geometry of the body.
+Therefore, no FE mesh is needed to specifically model the 2D or 3D geometry of the body.
 Indeed, the FE computations are applied to the 3D mesh defined by the octree.
+This octree can be directly built from the volumic data resulting of the segmented patient scan, so it is very efficient when we have few time to built a patient specific mesh, for exemple when the patient comes in emergency.
 To improve the propagation of the deformations, a hierarchical basis is defined to interpolate the FE computations, from the global parent cell defined by the bounding box to each child cell of the octree.
-Moreover, the multi-resolution scheme is used to decide, for a given state of the body, which levels of the octree should serve as basis for (1) FE computation and (2) 3D rendering: for example, only regions with high strains level should use a dense octree level for FE computation, while regions that are not displayed on the screen because they are not seen by the camera should use a coarse octree mesh level for the 3D rendering.
+A real difficulty is to convincingly animate stiff materials in an interactive context, when only an approximate solution can be computed.
+Our hierarchical approach gives more realistic results in this case.
+Moreover, the multiresolution scheme is used to decide, for a given state of the body, which levels of the octree should serve as basis for (1) FE computation and (2) 3D rendering: for example, only regions with high strains level should use a dense octree level for FE computation, while regions that are not displayed on the screen because they are not seen by the camera should use a coarse octree mesh level for the 3D rendering.